esp-rs/no_std-training/training/introduction.md

 - ✅ Call for action.
 - ⚠️ Warnings, details that require special attention.
-- 🔎 Knowledge that dives deeper into a subject but which you are not required to understand, proceeding.
+- 🔎 Knowledge that dives deeper into a subject but which you are not required to understand before proceeding.
 - 💡 Hints that might help you during the exercises

 > Example note: Notes like this one contain helpful information